faster-cpython/ideas/3.12/interpreter_definition.md

 blocks as the instructions for the tier 1 (PEP 659) interpreter.

-Rewriting all the instructions is tedious and error-prone, and changing the instructions is a maintainence haedache as both versions need to be kept in sync.
+Rewriting all the instructions is tedious and error-prone, and changing the instructions is a maintenance headache as both versions need to be kept in sync.

 By using a code generator and using a common source for the instructions, or parts of instructions, we can reduce the potential for errors considerably.